input-output-hk/plutus-pioneer-program/docs/alonzo/always_succeeds_script.rst

     8c5f24a4eee17773d2ddef2ee1493248b1c45c56e6851d6f330deee1dc23a21f     0        1010011010 lovelace + TxOutDatumHash ScriptDataInAlonzoEra "915e807fa63409181d1533195753e3170587b1edc089be670ab483da8f9bcd48"
     8f75351368cc2521315ac9908f0532a00e996e35644cbd9db4d616a7122c7491     0        979199655182 lovelace + TxOutDatumHashNone
     f441da5a5f04ee6057a98650bf4c2a4931906e37acfd2d705cb208eda48cef92     0        10000000000 lovelace + TxOutDatumHash ScriptDataInAlonzoEra "df5078aee07dd171a343fb99d5fc1b5462fb3c94d82bf72dc1b77d9c0aceec29"

+The ``contractBalance.sh`` script is an extension of the ``balance.sh``.
+It just has the extra step of determining the address of the contract.

 In this case, the balance of UTxO number 4 is ``99000000`` and the datum hash is ``9e478573ab81ea7a8e31891ce0648b81229f408d596a3483e6f4f9b92d3cf710``.
 We can check that this is the correct datum hash.